rudesome/nixos-on-azure/README.md

 >
 > - username you have set in the `flake.nix` file
-> - public IP will be printed in the `boot-vm.sh` script
+> - public IP will be printed with running the `boot-vm.sh` script